spolu/settle/site/content/posts/intro.md

 /Getting involved/

-At the end of the day, Settle's goal is to make currency issuance and exchange easy and available to everyone (including machines).
+At the end of the day, Settle's motivation is to make currency issuance and exchange easy and available to everyone (including machines).
 I think that Settle can be particularly useful in situations where currency issuance is implicit and therefore often lacks liquidity.

 One perfect (though rather mundane) example where Settle could potentially inject liquidity in an implicit network of IOUs, are the balances we maintain